severo/observable-to-standalone/3_bundle_js_and_deploy/README.md

 various solutions to help publish from the cli, let's see one of them:
 [now.sh](https://now.sh).

-- install the now development dependency:
+- install "now" as a development dependency:

   ```bash
   npm install --save-dev now@16